 Steve Stephens, a new member to the team, has a long history of volunteer activities.
 He has been active on behalf of the Boy Scouts, the American Heart Association, Crimestoppers and CASA (Court Appointed Special Advocates).
 He is a volunteer with Beulah Boosters and a member of the Village of Beulah Planning Commission.
 Steve recently completed the course work with Michigan State University Extension Service toward qualifying as a Master Gardener and hopes to complete his certification process within the next couple of months."

 Brooke Trentham Popp, Executive Director and Treasurer, moved to Benzie County in 1996.
 After living in many areas of Michigan, she now calls Frankfort, her home.
 Trentham has experience in various positions of the public sector of accounting.
 She currently enjoys working in the non-profit and governmental fields.
-Trentham is also the treasurer of Crystal Lake Township.
-She is a bookkeeper at Benzie Area Christian Neighbors, Trinity Lutheran Church and the Frankfort Congregational Church, both of Frankfort.
-She is also the assistant treasurer and a board member of Habitat for Humanity of Benzie County.
-Included in Trentham’s many interests are the out-of doors, vegetable and flower gardening, DIY projects and travel.
+Trentham is the Treasurer of Crystal Lake Township and a bookkeeper for Trinity Lutheran Church.
+Included in Trentham’s many interests are the out of doors, vegetable and flower gardening, DIY projects and travel.